-Crescent City had an estimated total population of 6,673 people in the 2020 Census (U.S. Census Bureau).
+Table 5-3 illustrates that the City had an estimated total population of 6,673 people in the 2020 Census (U.S. Census Bureau).
 This is approximately a 12.7 percent decrease in population since the 2010 census, which estimated the City's population at 7,676.
+This population estimate includes Pelican Bay State Prison.
 Ethnic diversity has varied in growth since the 2010 census.
 The largest ethnic groups in the City are White at 69.5 percent, and Hispanic and Latino at 30.3 percent of the population.
 White residents in the City grew 0.8 percent in the decade between census data collection.
 Data on Hispanics and Latinos was not collected in 2010 and cannot be analyzed for percent change.
 The third largest population group, Black or African Americans, made up 12.4 percent of the population in 2010 and 7.6 percent of the population in 2020.
 Black or African Americans experienced a 4.8 percent decrease in population since 2010.
 This is the largest change in population the City experienced in the 10-year period between 2010 and 2020.
 Census population and characteristics include residents at the Pelican Bay State prison and may skew data.
 The City's Native American and Alaska Native population increased from 5 percent to 6.4 percent.
 More information on ethnic characteristics can be found in Chapter 7: Affirmatively Furthering Fair Housing.